deepdesign/bitlab/README.md

 ## 🎨 Sprite Packs

-Drop additional SVG assets into `public/sprites/` (e.g. `public/sprites/Bit-Bonanza-10x10-v-5.0/`).
+Drop additional SVG assets into `public/sprites/`.
 Vite serves these automatically at `/sprites/<folder>/<filename>.svg`, so pointing the sprite selector at new packs is as simple as adding metadata.

 ---